 - Either fully automated as part of a pipeline – ideally based on the Continuous Integration best practices or pipeline templates mentioned above

-- Or with a standardized, enterprise-ready change management process, if you desire more control especially of your production environment – using our cloud-based SAP Cloud Platform Transport Management service or the on-premise enhanced Change and Transport System (CTS+), both able to handle transports from Neo and Cloud Foundry environments, both with the option to integrate into change management approaches around SAP Solution Manager for hybrid scenarios, such as Change and Request Management (ChaRM) – while the cloud transport management service also covers application-specific content artifacts of the platform.
+- Or with a standardized, enterprise-ready change management process, if you desire more control especially of your production environment – using our cloud-based SAP Cloud Transport Management service or the on-premise enhanced Change and Transport System (CTS+), both able to handle transports from Neo and Cloud Foundry environments, both with the option to integrate into change management approaches around SAP Solution Manager for hybrid scenarios, such as Change and Request Management (ChaRM) – while the cloud transport management service also covers application-specific content artifacts of the platform.

 In the Monitor & Operate phase, you make sure your app is provided with the right availability and performance – with the option to minimize manual activities by fostering automation of standard DevOps activities: